alexiss03/cant-remember-it-all/README.md

 ```
 pod install
 ```
+You would not be able to project yet.
+You need to create a `PNKeys` structure or class with static properties namely syncHost and `authenticationServerURL`.

+*I'll provide a sample server url to eradicate the previous step.*

 Then, build and run the project.

 *If you have any questions or clarifications, please feel free to contact me or file an issue.*